Boost Speed, Strength & Endurance By Running Stairs

 Of course, this workout can be modified to any length, but simply run up and down the stairs as many times as you can in your allotted workout time.

-Keep track of your records and try to set a PR for the number of reps up and down the set of stairs you complete each time you try the workout.
+Keep track of your records and try to set a PR for the number of reps you complete up and down the set of stairs each time you try the workout.

 Cool down with 3-5 minutes of walking on flat ground.